-California’s Big 2021 Grid Reliability Decision: Expand Supply, or Manage Demand?
+California’s Big 2021 Decision on Grid Reliability: Expand Supply or Manage Demand?

 Among other things, these rules won’t allow any newly enlisted demand-side resources to be compensated as resource adequacy — California’s regime for valuing grid capacity — unless they’ve already been available for at least a year.
 Demand response providers Enel X and CPower suggested in their joint filing that the CPUC waive that rule for new demand response resources being sought for summer 2021 grid relief, but it’s unclear if the CPUC will consider this step.

-What’s more, the “baselining” methodologies used to determine how much load reduction happens at customers sites compared to their normal operations may be undercounting their value during grid emergencies like last summer’s heatwave, many participants say.
+What’s more, the “baselining” methodologies used to determine how much load reduction happens at customers' sites compared to their normal operations may be undercounting their value during grid emergencies like last summer’s heat wave, many participants say.
 That’s primarily because baselines taken during previous days of normal temperatures underestimate the spike in electricity use during extremely hot days, and the adjustment methods for taking this into account aren’t rigorous enough to capture the difference, stakeholders say.

-A California Efficiency + Demand Management Council analysis indicates that many demand response participants during the August 2020 heatwaves may not receive credit for their reductions because of this problem with baseline methodology, Wikler said.
-In fact, some may end up being penalized for under-performance, he said.
+An analysis by the California Efficiency + Demand Management Council indicates that many demand-response participants during the August 2020 heat waves may not receive credit for their reductions because of this problem with baseline methodology, Wikler said.
+In fact, some may end up being penalized for underperformance, he added.

-These barriers haven’t stopped companies from enlisting new demand response and behind-the-meter battery customers in California.
-Oakland, Calif.-based startup Ohmconnect last month raised $100 million from Google-affiliated Sidewalk Infrastructure Partners to build out 550 MW of residential load flexibility via smart thermostats and WiFi-connected smart plugs.
-It and other companies are asking the CPUC to lift a standing 8.3-percent cap on the share of utility and community choice aggregator (CCA) resource adequacy that can be served by demand response.
+These barriers haven’t stopped companies from enlisting new demand-response and behind-the-meter-battery customers in California.
+Oakland, Calif.-based startup OhmConnect last month raised $100 million from Google-affiliated Sidewalk Infrastructure Partners to build out 550 MW of residential load flexibility via smart thermostats and Wi-Fi-connected smart plugs.
+It and other companies are asking the CPUC to lift a standing 8.3 percent cap on the share of resource adequacy for utilities and community choice aggregators resource that can be served by demand response.

 U.S. residential solar leader Sunrun is enrolling tens of megawatts of battery-backed solar systems as virtual power plants.
 It and other behind-the-meter battery vendors are asking for rule changes that would allow excess battery capacity to be fed back to the grid.

-But the rules that now exist may well be dampening the potential for capturing California’s nation-leading roster of behind-the-meter resources, which adds up to gigawatts of latent capacity, according to Wood Mackenzie’s analysis.
+But the rules that now exist may well be dampening the potential for capturing California’s nation-leading roster of behind-the-meter resources, which adds up to gigawatts' worth of latent capacity, according to Wood Mackenzie’s analysis.